To use fritz2, you have to set up a Kotlin multiplatform-project. To do so you can either

 building and reloading in the browser after changing your code.

-If you want to use the newest snapshot-builds of fritz2 before we release them add the
+If you want to use the latest fritz2 snapshot-builds before we release them, add the

 following lines to your build.gradle.kts